maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 The examples in this folder use the built-in opendihu precice adapter for surface coupling.

-### About the muscle participant:
+### The muscle participant:

 **A multi-scale problem**

-The muscle is a multi-scale problem with three main phenomena being modelled:
+The muscle particupant requires of the solution of a multi-scale problem with three main phenomena being modelled:
 * sub-cellular processes at the sarcomeres: modelled as a 0D process and with `dt_0D = 0.5e-3` [ms]
 * potential propagation at the fibers: modelled as a 1D process and with `dt_1D = 1e-3` [ms]
 * solid-mechanics (muscle contraction): modelled as a 3D process and with `dt_elasticity = 1e-1` [ms]

 **About muscle fibers**

 The muscle fibers are created in the `helper.py`.
 All the fibers have the same length (given by the muscle length) and direction (given by z-axis).
 In the `variables.py` we can specify:
 - numer of points per fiber (eg. number of sarcomeres per fiber): `n_points_whole_fiber`
 - number of fibers in the x and y axis: `n_fibers_x` and `n_fibers_y`